rybalkinsd/atom/lecture04/presentation/PITCHME.md

 - NGINX
 - libraries (Jetty in Java)

-Web servers have different functionality and can be extendible
+Web servers have different functionality and can be extensible
 For example, one can extend server functionality by custom logic (e.g. for dynamic content) - see next lecture

 ---